 Grieving someone, whether you knew them personally or not, can feel overwhelming.
 Your emotions often come in waves and may include sadness, shock, guilt and anger.
 If you have children, they might have questions that are not easy to answer.
 And if you are already dealing with anxiety, low mood or another mental health concern, you might find it particularly hard to cope.

-During the national period of mourning for Queen Elizabeth II, you might have experienced difficult emotions – from feeling upset about her death and disorientated about the future to remembering your own loved ones who have died and even contemplating your own mortality.
+During the national period of mourning for Queen Elizabeth II, for example, you might have experienced difficult emotions – from feeling upset about her death and disorientated about the future to remembering your own loved ones who have died and even contemplating your own mortality.
+As Jane Murray, Bereavement Support Service Coordinator at Marie Curie, notes, “Times of collective grief may naturally trigger emotions and memories around unresolved grief from losses in your own life”.

-If you’ve been deeply affected by a recent loss and would like professional support, please visit our Urgent Support page where you’ll find details of 24/7 NHS helplines and other support organisations.
+If you’ve been deeply affected by a recent loss and would like professional support, please visit our urgent support page where you’ll find details of 24/7 NHS helplines and other support organisations.

 Good Thinking resources

-- How to cope with bereavement and grief (advice for adults) – if you have lost a relative or friend, this guide contains advice about dealing with the different stages of grief.
+- How to cope with bereavement and grief (advice for adults)

-- How to cope with the death of a loved one (advice for young people) – this guide encourages teenagers who have lost a loved one to keep talking and be kind to themselves.
+- How to cope with the death of a loved one (advice for young people)

-- How to support someone who has lost a loved one (advice for relatives and friends) – in this guide, we provide advice about reaching out to someone who is grieving and helping them to get professional support.
+- How to support someone who has lost a loved one (advice for relatives and friends)

-- How to provide culturally sensitive bereavement support (a guide for practitioners) – this guide helps bereavement support providers to give the best possible standard of care to people of all cultures, faiths and religions.
+- How to provide culturally sensitive bereavement support (a guide for practitioners)

 Other resources